Evolution is Driven by Natural Autoencoding: Reframing Species, Interaction Codes, Cooperation, and Sexual Reproduction: Basic Definitions

-In the interval since Darwin, science has learned that all living systems---cells, organisms, species (including \textit{Homo sapiens}) and ecosystems---survive in extensive networks of interaction and group cooperation~\cite{cohen2016updatingDarwin,cohenMarron2020survivalOfTheFitted,sachs2004evolutionOfCoop}.
-A few examples include the dependence of every multi-cellular organism on a microbiome~\cite{blaser2014microbiomeRevolution}; the symbiotic web of forest trees and fungi~\cite{simard2018mycorrhizal} ; and the collaboration and symbiosis that create a coral colony~\cite{rosenberg2007coralSymbiosis}.
-The biosphere is sustained by these interactions; the biosphere is a \emph{world wide web} of interactions.
+It is now clear that all living systems---cells, organisms, species (including \textit{Homo sapiens}) and ecosystems---survive in extensive networks of interaction and group cooperation~\cite{cohen2016updatingDarwin,cohenMarron2020survivalOfTheFitted,sachs2004evolutionOfCoop}.
+A few examples include the dependence of every multi-cellular organism on a resident microbiome~\cite{blaser2014microbiomeRevolution}; the symbiotic web of forest trees and fungi~\cite{simard2018mycorrhizal}; and the collaboration and symbiosis that create a coral colony~\cite{rosenberg2007coralSymbiosis}.
+The biosphere is sustained by such repeatable interactions; the biosphere is a \emph{worldwide web} of interactions.

-\textit{Survival-of-the-fitted} is an alternative mechanism to account for evolution~\cite{cohenMarron2020survivalOfTheFitted,cohen2016updatingDarwin,cohen2000tendingAdamsGarden}; Rather than the Darwinian struggle for individual reproductive advantage, surviving organisms and species are those that integrate into networks of sustaining interactions; longevity and rates of reproduction are encoded in the essence of the species and its environment.
-Survival-of-the-fittest would claim that what wins, works; survival-of-the-fitted affirms that what works, works.
+Survival-of-the-fitted is an alternative mechanism to account for evolution~\cite{cohenMarron2020survivalOfTheFitted,cohen2016updatingDarwin,cohen2000tendingAdamsGarden}.
+Survival does not result only from individual struggles for reproductive advantage; surviving organisms are those that integrate into networks of sustaining interactions; longevity and rates of reproduction are not individual achievements but to a large extent are expressed in the lifestyle of the species---some species of organisms live and reproduce for a season, some for a century, or more; some produce many offspring and some few.

-In the body of this paper, we shall demonstrate that survival-of-the-fitted is the outcome of a process we term natural autoencoding.

-The substance of evolution, we have proposed, is the process of interaction~\cite{cohenMarron2020survivalOfTheFitted}; interactions are what evolve.
-For example, individual brain cells of humans and apes, indeed, of cats and mice, may be quite similar.
-The differences between mammalian species and between individuals within a mammalian species can emerge from the different numbers and interaction networks of largely stereotypical cells~\cite{striedter2005brainEvolution}.